Get in Touch

 • Gmail or IMAP node to read recent emails

-• IF filter for keywords
+• IF filter for specific keywords

-• Set to generate a mini report
+• Set node to generate a mini report

-• Output to file or email
+• Output to a file or email

 MODULE 3 Google Sheets and Automations